 - Communicating about work

-- Following up on statuses
+- Following up on campaign or project statuses

 Fundraising management software is designed to address that dilemma.
 It uses well-organized donor information, integrations, and automation tools to help streamline your workflows and overcome task management challenges regardless of campaign type.